Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 Kayak Speed Comparison Chart

-Here's a comprehensive kayak speed comparison chart showing typical speeds across different categories:
+This comprehensive kayak speed comparison chart shows typical speeds across different experience levels and provides conversions for all common measurement systems:

 Kayaker TypeAverage Speed (MPH)Average Speed (KM/H)Average Speed (Knots)